How do deductibles, coinsurance and copays work?

 - A deductible is the amount you pay for health care services before your health insurance begins to pay.

 - Coinsurance is your share of the costs of a health care service.
-It’s usually figured as a percentage of the total charge for the service.
-You pay coinsurance plus any deductibles you still owe.
+It's usually figured as a percentage of the amount we allow to be charged for services.
+You start paying coinsurance after you've paid your plan's deductible.

 For example, a doctor’s office visit might have a copay of $30.
-The copay for an emergency room visit will usually cost more, such as $150.
+The copay for an emergency room visit will usually cost more, such as $250.
+For some services, you may have both a copay and coinsurance.

 What does this mean for me?

-If you visit your doctor often, you might want to choose a plan that has low copays.
-For instance, you might choose a plan that has a higher monthly premium but no copay for doctor’s office visits.
+- Copays: If you visit your doctor or pharmacy often, you might want to choose a plan that has a low copay for office visits and prescriptions.